 Braun 7 Series

-Combine 10,000 micro vibrations per second, a choice of settings to suit your skin and a unique flat-hair-lifting middle panel and you’ve got the best damn shaver on the planet until a few years back.
+Combine 10,000 micro vibrations per second, a choice of settings to suit your skin and a unique flat-hair-lifting middle panel and you’ve got what was the best damn shaver on the planet until a few years back.
 It's still a strong option, and beautifully weighted and designed.

 Wilkinson Sword Hydro 5